rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 #### **Q: Can I open Cluster Manager in Rancher Desktop?**

-**A:** No, the Cluster Manager feature is currently a Rancher-only concept.
-We are working on an early integration of the Rancher Dashboard in an upcoming release and will notify the community when this becomes available.
+**A:** Yes, the Rancher Dashboard is included as a feature preview in the release 1.2.1.
+Invoke the dashboard by clicking on **Dashboard** option in the system tray menu.

 To learn more about Rancher Desktop, click [here](https://docs.rancherdesktop.io/).
 To learn more about Rancher, click [here](https://rancher.com/why-rancher).